jadecheclair/ErsToTifConverter/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.7 or newer
-- rasterio
+- rasterio package
-- numpy
+- numpy package

 ## Why use this?